redhym/Data-Analysis-Projects/README.md

 **Step 1:**

+First step is to pull the data from the website and loading into SQL server.
 Extract required information from the dataset.
 I have worked on Covid Death's and Covid Vaccinations.

 **Step 2:**